arouyan/lakeFS/docs/integrations/dbt.md

 ## Views

-lakectl copies all models materialized as tables and incremental directly on your metastore. copying views should be done manually or with lakectl
+lakectl copies all models materialized as tables and incremental directly on your metastore. copying views should be done manually or with lakectl.

 ### Using lakectl

 The `generate_schema_name` macro could be used by lakectl to create models using dbt on a dynamic schema.
-The following command will add a macro to your project allowing lakectl to run dbt on the destination schema using an environment variable
+The following command will add a macro to your project allowing lakectl to run dbt on the destination schema using an environment variable:

 ```bash
 lakectl dbt generate-schema-macro